 - Measuring airflow (for real, not just checking static)

 - Do a duct design (the right way)

 - Learn more about VRF, CO, Hydrocarbons, PVE oil, etc. (our website has a search bar, so type in some keywords and get started)

 - Flowing nitrogen while brazing and using a micron gauge (seriously, stop making excuses about that)

 And the list goes on and on…

-Keep adding tools to your skills toolbox, it will make your work more enjoyable, you will be more equipped to help others and you will increase your earning potential AND your ability to fix those really tough issues that has everyone else scratching their heads.
+Keep adding tools to your skills toolbox; it will make your work more enjoyable, you will be more equipped to help others, and you will increase your earning potential AND your ability to fix those really tough issues that have everyone else scratching their heads.